carlosmiei/ast-transpiler/README.md

 As expected, it's not possible to transpile Typescript to Python or PHP in a 1:1 parity because they are different languages a lot of features are not interchangeable.
 Nonetheless, this library supports as many features as possible, doing some adaptions (more to come).

-Although we transpile TS code directly to the other languages, this library does touch import or exports statements because each language has its own module/namespace model.
+Although we transpile TS code directly to the other languages, this library does not touch import or exports statements because each language has its own module/namespace model.
 Instead, we return a unified list of imports and exports separately, allowing the user to adapt it to the target language easily and append it to the generated code (check `IFileImport` and `IFileExport`).

 In order to facilitate the transpilation process, we should try to add as many types as possible otherwise, we might get invalid results.